You might call Tryst Restaurant a neighborhood pub, or an upscale tavern with a

-Since I enjoyed the Grand Opening at Tryst Restaurant Delray Beach so much in January 2009, it only made sense that I go back to this restaurant on Atlantic Avenue again...for dinner!
+Since I enjoyed the Grand Opening at Tryst Restaurant Delray Beach so much in January 2009, it only made sense that I go back to Tryst for dinner soon afterward.

-So the following weekend I made plans to meet up with my new friend Linda (who I had just met at the Grand Opening of Tryst Restaurant the previous weekend).
+So the following weekend I made plans to meet up with a friend who I had just met at the Grand Opening the previous weekend.

 Even though we didn’t make reservations, reservations are highly recommended for those who don’t want to wait.

-We had a 45-minute wait but we didn't mind because we wanted to take our leisurely time and enjoy the new Tryst Restaurant so we made good use of our time...at the bar!
+We had a 45-minute wait but we didn't mind because we wanted to take our leisurely time and enjoy the newest restaurant on Atlantic Avenue -- so we made good use of our time -- at the bar! ;-)

 When they took our names at the door, we were given the choice of patio dining in their beautiful courtyard or indoor dining.